 - Uneven 4K performance

-These Are the Droids You’re Looking For
+These Are the TV Droids You’re Looking For

-While the Nvidia Shield TV, WeTek Play 2, and Xiaomi Mi Box are the top Android TV devices available, there’s plenty of choices.
+While the Nvidia Shield TV, WeTek Hub, Xiaomi Mi Box, AirTV Player, and MXQ Android box are the top Android TV box devices available in 2018, you have plenty of choices.
 But be careful what you select.
-The landscape is riddled with poor quality Android TV streaming boxes for low prices.
-Often the adage “you get what you pay for” holds true.
+The landscape is riddled with poor-quality Android TV streaming boxes for low prices.
+Often, the adage “you get what you pay for” holds true.
 Moreover, certain Android TV streamers include versions of Kodi pre-installed with pirate add-ons.

 What you select boils down to your needs.
 For 4K TV owners, gamers, and cord-cutters, the Nvidia Shield TV remains the best choice.
-If you want something more affordable, check out the WeTek Play 2, AirTV, or Google Nexus Player.
+If you want something more affordable, check out the WeTek Hub or AirTV.
 The Mi Box clearly wins the budget category with its incredibly affordable price point and excellent features.

 Image Credit: Justin Ormont/Wikimedia Commons